Gerard Sweetman

 Hugh Gerard Sweetman (20 June 1908 – 28 January 1970) was an Irish Fine Gael politician who served as Minister for Finance from 1954 to 1957.
 He served as a Teachta Dála (TD) for the Kildare constituency from 1948 to 1970.
-He was a Senator for the Labour Panel from 1943 to 1948.
+He was a Senator for the Agricultural Panel from 1943 to 1948.

 Family and childhood

 Hugh Gerard Sweetman was born on 20 June 1908.
 His father, James Sweetman, was a practising barrister, and the family's return for the 1911 census shows that they employed three servants at their Lower Baggot Street home.
 His mother Agnes was the daughter of Sir George Fottrell of North Great George's Street, Dublin.
-His brothers, Séamus, George, and Denis, served in the World War II; Denis was killed 23 May 1940 at Boulogne and Séamus was awarded an MBE in 1945.
+His brothers, Séamus, George, and Denis, served in the World War II; Denis was killed on 23 May 1940 at Boulogne and Séamus was awarded an MBE in 1945.

 James' brother, Roger Sweetman, was elected to the First Dáil representing Wexford North and was one of the first TDs to publicly call for a negotiated settlement to the Irish War of Independence.

-Gerard was educated at the Downside School in England.
+He was educated at the Downside School in England.
 He completed his studies at Trinity College Dublin and went on to qualify as a solicitor in 1930.

 Early political career

 Sweetman's first brush with politics came with his involvement with the Blueshirts: He was a member of the League of Youth, one of their youth wings, and was elected to Blueshirt's national council in August 1935.
 As the Blueshirts dissipated, Sweetman folded into the newly formed Fine Gael.
-Three weeks after his 29th birthday, Gerard Sweetman contested the 1937 general election.
+Three weeks after his 29th birthday, Sweetman contested the 1937 general election.
 His target was the four-seater Carlow–Kildare constituency.
 Out of a field of 7 candidates, Sweetman came in sixth with 8.5% of the vote.

 He did not contest the 1938 general election but ran again in 1943, and once again failed to secure election.
 He secured a Seanad seat in weeks that followed, and remained in the upper house through the 1944 election, until finally, with the creation of a separate Kildare constituency, he won a Dáil seat at the 1948 general election.

 The 1948 general election returned the first inter-party government under Taoiseach John A. Costello.
 This coalition represented an 'anybody-but-Fianna-Fáil' gathering from across the political spectrum, and the newest Kildare TD sat on the backbenches until the government fell in 1951.

 A second inter-party government took office in June 1954 with Sweetman promoted to Minister for Finance.